dimipapadeas/CandidatesEvaluation/README.md

 https://
 ```

-In any case make sure that the folder with the application's sources is saved under a path which does not contain
+For your convinience, make sure that the folder with the application's sources is saved under a path which does not
-spaces.
+contain spaces.

 ### 5: Node.js (Optional)